 Texas Notice to Vacate

 The Texas eviction notice is also known as a Demand for Possession or a Notice to Vacate.
 It must be in writing.
 The notice period to comply may be as short as 24-hours if it is written in the lease, or 3-days if no provision for the notice is provided.
 The 3-days is for any eviction reason whether it is for nonpayment of rent or for violation of the lease.

-The Texas eviction notice must advise the tenant of the number of days he or she has to cure the breach of the lease or pay the delinquent rent or vacate, and indicate to the tenant that the right to occupancy is being terminated.
+The Texas eviction notice must advise the tenant of the number of days he or she has to cure the breach of the lease or pay the delinquent rent or vacate.
+It must also indicate to the tenant that the right to occupancy is being terminated.
 Unlike other states, the landlord need not state the reason for the eviction.

 The notice or Demand for Possession must be served in any of the following ways: